Hospital car park staff to wear body cameras for protection

 George Curley, director of operations facilities at NHS Lothian, said: "We have a zero-tolerance approach to violence and aggression in the workplace and a duty to protect our workforce.

 "Some of these drivers think that because no-one else is around to witness their unacceptable behaviour that they will get away with it.
 That will no longer be the case."

-He added: "This abusive behaviour is completely unacceptable and we will not tolerate it."'A silent witness'
+He added: "This abusive behaviour is completely unacceptable and we will not tolerate it."

 The health board began employing attendants at St John's to help ensure that patients' car parks were used by patients only and not general visitors.

 Attendants were also instructed to direct any visitors to use other car parks around the hospital site.

 Health bosses revealed that when the move began in November there were two incidents but over December and January the number of reported incidents had increased to 14.